 Figure 4-2.
 California Herring landings by area in short tons between 1973 and 2017 in San Francisco Bay (blue), Tomales Bay (yellow), Humboldt Bay (gray), and Crescent City Harbor (black).
-Note that this does not include landings from the ocean waters fishery (Monterey Bay).
+The commercial fishery was closed for the 2009-10 season.
+Note that this figure does not include landings from the ocean waters fishery (Monterey Bay).